EricRibeiro/Donaction/README.md

 # [Donaction - Enterprise](http://donaction.com.br/)

-Donaction Enterprise is a Donaction's project aimed at the entrepreneurs who are interest in Social Marketing for their businesses.
+Donaction Enterprise is a Donaction's project aimed at the entrepreneurs who are interested in Social Marketing for their businesses.
 The website's purpose is to introduce the product in a friendly and functional way and, hopefully, seal the partnership.

 ## The Site